woreno/opencv_svdtest/README.md

 //     and/or other materials provided with the distribution.
 // for OpenCV licence check the attached files

-// Tests the generation and factorization of symmetric matrices with the opencv
-// functions/ specific for the DLT 9x9 and 12x12 system.
+Tests the generation and factorization of symmetric matrices with the opencv functions / specific for the DLT 9x9 and 12x12 system.
 warning: only tested with visual studio 10, but would be fine in linux (clock.hpp changes on both systems)
 tests: